ajiohjesse/slider/readme.md

 slider.pause() //clears the interval
 ```

+> ## Important
+>
-After defining the props object and passing it as an argument when creating a new instance of a slider, call the _play_ method on the slider to initiate the slide show.
+>After defining the props object and passing it as an argument when creating a new instance of a slider, call the _`play`_ method on the slider to initiate the slide show.

 ---